DyerlabTeaching/Graphics-That-Do-Not-Suck/README.md

 ## Impetus

-This is a slightly larger topic because it emcompasses both classic graphics in `R` as well as graphics via `ggplot2`.
+This is a slightly larger topic because it encompasses both classic graphics in `R` as well as graphics via `ggplot2`.

 ## Student Learning Objectives